aws-samples/CloudInstanceOptimizer/README.md

 1. Determine the most suitable EC2 instance type for a given workload.
 2. Optimize the workload itself to perform optimally on specific EC2 instance types.

 This tool is particularly valuable for compute-intensive tasks such as machine learning training, finite element analysis (FEM), computational fluid dynamics (CFD), risk analysis, simulations, and computer graphics rendering.
+A blog can be found [here](https://aws.amazon.com/blogs/hpc/optimizing-compute-intensive-tasks-on-aws/).

 ### How It Works: